vijaychamyal/Decibal-Duel/Readme_explained_codes.md

 TASK 1:
 Below is the explanation of the code of task 1.
 I have explained all the terms used and logic behind using these things.
 Its score on Kaggle is 0.9891
-Here is the summary and then I have explained in detailed about this below:
+I have submitted this on 13th but it is showing late submission so not updated in leaderboard Here is the summary and then I have explained in detailed about this below:
 1. Setup & Config: The code first installs libraries, mounts my Google Drive, and sets up all key parameters.
 This includes the audio sample rate, image size, model name (EfficientNetV2-M), and training settings (epochs, learning rate, etc.).
 2. Audio Pre-processing: It defines a function extract_mel that takes any .wav file, resamples it to a standard 32kHz, pads or trims it to exactly 5 seconds, and converts it into a Mel spectrogram (a 2D image representation of the audio).